pmbrull/udacity-devops-capstone/README.md

 * Configuration file for the application and scripts, can be found in `scripts/config.sh`.
 * Scripts are prepared to be run from the main repo directory.

+> Note that disabled `ignore-modules=flask_sqlalchemy` on `pylintrc` to disable `E1101` errors due to methods only being available at runtime.
+Those can't be picked up by pylint and thus it throws ghost errors.

 ---

 ## Resources